digitalcredentials/issuer-coordinator/README.md

 It is likely that you'll use this issuer as part of some larger system of your own where your flow goes something like:

 * student opens a web page on your school site to request their credential
-* you authenticate the sudent with campus authentication
+* you authenticate the student with campus authentication
 * you retrieve the data for the student's credential from wherever you keep the data
 * you create a verifiale credential by adding the student specific data to some verifiable credential template you've preconstructed
 * you pass the populated verifiable credential to this issuer